theory/justatheory/content/post/postgres/mini-summit-five.md

 *   Jeremy S: Yep.
 Or taking on that maintenance.
 Kind of like what a spec file maintainer or a Debian package maintainer is doing.

-*   Yurri: Yeah, precisely.
+*   Yurii: Yeah, precisely.

 ## Wrap Up

-*   David Wheeler (he/him): Thanks, Yurri, for that.
+*   David Wheeler (he/him): Thanks, Yurii, for that.
 I wanted to remind everyone that we have our final Mini-Summit before PGConf on May 15th.
     That's two weeks from today at noon Eastern or 4 pm UTC.
 We're going to talk about organizing the topics for the Summit itself.
 I posted a long